gooddata/gooddata-python-sdk/gooddata-api-client/docs/PluginsApi.md

     api_instance = plugins_api.PluginsApi(api_client)
     workspace_id = "workspaceId_example" # str |
     object_id = "objectId_example" # str |
-    filter = "filter=title==someString;description==someString" # str | Filtering parameter in RSQL.
+    filter = "filter=title==someString;description==someString;createdBy.id==321;modifiedBy.id==321" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
 Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional)

     # example passing only required values which don't have defaults set
     try: